ryankpatterson/deno_reload/README.md

 Note that the argument for --main should be the main module for the server.
 Also the main module can also be a .js file too.

+The --allow-read and --allow-run are needed because the program needs to access files and start subprocesses.

 To restrict permissions, add command line arguments such as allow-net and allow-read.
 For example, to restrict the Deno subprocess to only read and net access use: